laurakond/Cross-Stitch-Art/README.md

 ### Used code
 - W3Schools for [centering text overlay](https://www.w3schools.com/howto/howto_css_image_text.asp), for [centering an image](https://www.w3schools.com/howto/howto_css_image_center.asp), and for [centering profile image](https://www.w3schools.com/howto/howto_css_image_avatar.asp).
 - [An article on how to style a video iframe](https://yoast.com/how-to-make-youtube-videos-responsive/).
-- Code Institute's Love Running project played a major part in allowing me to have a reference point of how to create the header & the footer and the overall web layout.
+- Code Institute's Love Running project played a major part in allowing me to have a reference point for how to create the header & the footer and the overall web layout.

 ### Media
 #### Images